 In the UK, all male and female children are offered the vaccine at 12 and 13.
-Please see our Vaccination page to learn more about these vaccines and how they are effective in the fight against cancer.
+Learn more about HPV vaccines and how they are effective in the fight against cancer.

 Understand HPV transmission - How do people get hpv?

 HPV is transmitted through skin-to-skin contact.
 In addition to immunization against various strains of the virus, staying safe from HPV-associated cancers involves protecting yourself from HPV infection.
 To do so means avoiding all intimate manual and genital contact with another person for an entire lifetime.

 HPV is transmitted through multiple forms of sexual contact.
 HPV has even been found in young women and men who report no-to-limited penetrative sexual activity, reaffirming the importance of vaccination prior to any form of sexual activity.
 HPV transmission is also possible through all forms of sex, including oral sex.
 Emerging studies show that there may also be oral-to-oral transmission of HPV, but more studies are needed to show whether this transmission is possible through kissing.

 Since most people will have at least one intimate partner at some point in their lives, nearly every person will be exposed to HPV.
 Someone with one life partner can still get HPV.
 However, a sexually monogamous relationship with an uninfected partner will likely reduce your chance of exposure to the virus.
 Most people are unaware that they are – or were ever – infected.

 Even latex condoms, though helpful at reducing exposure, are not 100% reliable at preventing infection.
 Areas of skin not covered by the condom can still transmit the virus to a sexual partner.